1337Farhan/Domain-Scraper/README.md

 # DomainScraper (by @1337Farhan)
-Find domains from a specific ip adress.
+Find domains from a specific IP adress.

 # Disclaimer:
 The creator of the tool is not responsible for any misuse!